 Kansas has no statewide building codes besides the Kansas Fire Prevention Code and 2006 IECC for commercial buildings.

-Many counties have not adopted building codes at all, though building permits are usually still required.
-Note that cities and towns in the counties below usually do have building codes.
+Many counties have not adopted building codes, though building permits are usually still required.
+Note that cities and towns in the counties below usually have building codes.

 Also read: Kansas Off-Grid Laws